 While the duration and extent of the COVID-19 pandemic depends on future developments that cannot be accurately predicted at this time, such as the extent and effectiveness of containment actions, it has already had an adverse effect on the global economy and the lasting effects of the pandemic continue to be unknown.
 The Company may experience customer losses, including due to bankruptcy or customers ceasing operations, which may result in delays in collections or an inability to collect accounts receivable from these customers.
-The extent to which COVID-19 may continue to impact the Company's financial condition, results of operations, or liquidity continues to remain uncertain, and as of the date of issuance of these financial statements, the Company is not aware of any specific event or circumstance that would require an update to its estimates or judgments or an adjustment to the carrying value of the Company's assets or liabilities.
+The extent to which COVID-19 may continue to impact the Company's financial condition, results of operations, or liquidity continues to remain uncertain, and as of the date of issuance of these financial statements, the Company's assets or liabilities.
 These estimates may change, as new events occur and additional information is obtained, which will be recognized in the consolidated financial statements as soon as they become known.
 Actual results could differ from those estimates, and any such differences may be material to the Company's financial statements.